 Tweaking the Daily Nutrition Checklist for Your Health Goal

-Anyone who has a specific health goal can tweak the checklist accordingly, in order to move towards achieving it.
+Anyone who has a specific health goal can tweak the checklist accordingly, to fit the nutrients that best support it.
 Here are some common health goals to illustrate how you can modify the above checklist:

-Protein: The first step is adjusting your daily protein intake to your exercise levels:
+Goal: Increase muscle mass1.
+Adjust your daily protein intake to your exercise levels.

 Minimal physical activity = 1 gram of protein/kg of your body weight